 We had some trouble installing the Raspberry Pi Desktop on an old Macbook.
 We think it might be because the Macbook drive was very old.

 A few people asked us for help on this one.
 So, we also produced this bonus video which shows you how to take the Raspberry Pi Desktop file and turn it into a Mac thumb drive installer.
-This enables you to bypass the CD/DVD drive on a Mac and install straight form a USB thumb drive.
+This enables you to bypass the CD/DVD drive on a Mac and install straight from a USB thumb drive.